-It was like meeting an old acquaintance you hadn’t seen in a long time: someone who reminded you of a different time and place and brought a smile to your face and warmth to your heart.
+It was like meeting an old acquaintance you hadn’t seen in a long time: someone who reminds you of a different time and place and brings a smile to your face and warmth to your heart.

 It was among my late mother’s last possessions and I recognized it as soon as I saw it — a silver, slightly tarnished metal spool with 16mm black and white movie film wound tightly around it.